 Start Your Trip in the Orlando Area

 Bear with me when I tell you to start your trip in Orlando and rent a car here.
-I realize there are plenty of places you can fly into like Tampa or St. Pete that will take you down the West Coast of Florida.
+I realize there are plenty of places you can fly into like Tampa or St. Pete that will take you down the West Coast of Florida and be a great place to start your Florida gulf coast road trip.
 However, I found this to be a great entry point to start my trip because it was a straight shot, with no backtracks, to the Cyrstal River area.

 I’ll be honest, I’m not the biggest fan of Orlando.
 However, if you want to spend some time here and you haven’t experienced Disney World, I highly recommend it.
 Grab yourself a Disney World Theme Park ticket for the day and spend some time exploring the 4 different parks.
 One of the most fun activities is drinking around the world at Epcot!
 Another great option is walking around the Universal CityWalk.
 It’s very entertaining and I loved the food at Antojitos Authentic Mexican.
 Lastly, if you love Harry Potter, like me, check out Harry Potter World.
 It’s pretty amazing—although the rest of Universal Studios could be skipped in my opinion.